 - a.
-Each WDB must have a monitoring system which: Provides for annual on-site monitoring reviews of WDBs' contractors compliance with DOL uniform administrative requirements, including the appropriate administrative requirements and cost principles for subrecipients and other entities receiving WIOA funds, as required by WIOA Section 184(a)(4), WIOA (128 Stat.
-1591); - (1) Determine that expenditures have been made against the proper cost categories and within the cost limitations specified in WIOA and the regulations in this part; - (2) Determine whether there is compliance with other provisions of WIOA and the WIOA regulations and other applicable laws and regulations; - (3) Assure compliance with 2 CFR part 200; and - (4) Provide technical Assistance as necessary and appropriate - b.
+Each WDB must have a monitoring system which: Provides for annual on-site monitoring reviews of WDBs' contractors compliance with DOL uniform administrative requirements, including the appropriate administrative requirements and cost principles for subrecipients and other entities receiving WIOA funds, as required by WIOA (128 Stat.
+1590, Sec.
+183-185). - (1) Determine that expenditures have been made against the proper cost categories and within the cost limitations specified in WIOA and the regulations in this part; - (2) Determine whether there is compliance with other provisions of WIOA and the WIOA regulations and other applicable laws and regulations; - (3) Assure compliance with 2 CFR part 200; and - (4) Provide technical Assistance as necessary and appropriate - b.
 The WDB must require that prompt corrective action be taken if any substantial violations are identified as result of annual on-site monitoring and must impose the sanctions provided in Sections 184(b) and (c) of WIOA if a subrecipient fails to take required corrective action.
-The WDB may issue additional requirements and instructions to subrecipients on monitoring activities (20 CFR sections 683.410(b)(4) and (5)).
+The WDB may issue additional requirements and instructions to subrecipients on monitoring activities.